 The majority of the bridge elements are in like new condition with only a few issues observed.
-One of the observations noted this year was minor cracking in the backwalls as illustrated in Figure 33.
+One of the observations noted this year was minor bearing pad movement as illustrated in Figure 42.
+Also noted was minor backwall cracking as illustrated in Figure 43.